7th January 2019

 Bunded tanks are useful for domestic, commercial, industrial and agricultural premises.
 All can connect to appliances such as boilers, cookers, hot air blowers, grain dryers, generators or a lubricating oil system.

-Bunded Diesel Storage is used to deliver fuel to vehicles and plant machinery.
-Further, their general description is a bunded container with an integrated pump, hose and automatic cut-off nozzle.
+Bunded diesel storage is used to deliver fuel to vehicles and plant machinery.
+Furthermore, their general description is a bunded container with an integrated pump, hose and automatic cut-off nozzle.
 They often incorporate some type of flow meter and can come with fuel management systems.

 Available in plastic and steel, with a variety of pump options.
 Including: Hand pumps, 110v or 240v ac, 12v or 24v dc and battery powered.

-Bowsers for public highways must be a U.N. approved IBC (Intermediate Bulk Container).
+Bowsers for public highways must be a U.N. approved Intermediate Bulk Container (IBC).
 The user must comply with ADR regulations for the transportation of fuel.
 When used to refuel vehicles, plants and static appliances these tanks must adhere to Pollution prevention guidelines PPG2.
 This is why we supply bunded fuel bowsers and transportable tanks for environmental protection.

 A bunded waste oil container is similar to a standard bunded tank.
 Their design specifically includes features to tailor for waste oil use.
 Also, there is a ‘Tundish’ funnel-shaped lid with an oil filter holder and a 2″ evacuation point.

 Available in plastic and steel.
 These containers are useful as independent storage.
 Where the user pours the waste oil directly into the tank.
 Or as part of a system where the storage connects to a pumping point.
 Here another vessel holds the waste oil and connects to the pumping point when full.

 Water tanks and bowsers fall into two main categories, potable (for drinking) and non-potable water (non-drinking).
 Tanks and bowsers are single skin and are useful for different purposes depending on the ancillaries in use.